 High Grade Base Metal and Gold projects in the Eastern Alps Austria

-High Grade Metals’s key assets comprise nine Austrian cobalt and gold projects, in which it has a 100% interest, through acquiring Austrian Projects Corporation Pty Ltd (“APC”) in January of 2018.
+High Grade Metals’s key assets comprise nine Austrian cobalt and gold projects (Figure 1), in which it has a 100% interest, through acquiring Austrian Projects Corporation Pty Ltd (“APC”) in January of 2018.